Donald Trump Approval Rating Polls Dip Down Again After Putin Meeting Fiasco Turns Off 50 Percent Of Americans

 “While Trump was judged critically for his summit performance, the event has not at this time proved to be a significant turning point in his presidency, despite the sharp criticism he received in the hours and days after the meeting,” wrote The Post.
 “Major events like Helsinki produce only modest changes in his overall standing, if any.”

-In part, the support for Trump among his base may be driven by a steady stream of media articles interviewing Trump supporters who say that they continue to support Trump no matter what, according to an analysis by author Noah Berlatsky, writing in The Huffington Post this week.
+In part, the support for Trump among his base may be driven by a steady stream of media articles interviewing Trump supporters who say that they continue to support Trump no matter what, according to an analysis by author Noah Berlatsky, writing for The Huffington Post this week.

 “These kinds of articles make Trump look invulnerable, which makes him more difficult to resist.
 Instead, we need coverage that emphasizes Trump’s real unpopularity and weakness,” Berlatsky wrote.
 “After all, if bragging about sexual assault, praising neo-Nazis and siding with Putin over his own intelligence agencies won’t stop Trump, what will?”